 An advance deposit of \$200 must be submitted with the Enrollment Confirmation Form to accept admission to the College.
-The deposit is not refundable after the deadline and is forfeited if the student does not enroll.
+The deposit is not refundable and is forfeited if the student does not enroll.
 Upon enrollment, the deposit is credited toward the orientation program and tuition.